 - Navy beans are small, soft, and creamy in flavor.

-- Great Northern Beans have firm flesh and are medium in size, in between the Navy and Cannellini beans.
+- Great Northern Beans have firm flesh and are medium in size, between the Navy and Cannellini beans.

 What are Cannellini Beans?